GoogleCloudPlatform/retail-data-to-ai-workshop/README.md

 This repository hosts `tutorials for LLM powered data & AI products` that can be leveraged in a Data-to-AI estate on Google Cloud.

-## Features <br>
+## 1. Features <br>
-(1) **Learning modules** - each covering a practical problem to be solved, architecture & considerations, code and configuration, and comprehensive instruction manuals, links to product documentation, and best practices for an immersive learning experience. <br>
+(1) **Part 1: Learning modules** - each covering a practical problem to be solved, architecture & considerations, code and configuration, and comprehensive instruction manuals, links to product documentation, and best practices for an immersive learning experience. <br>

-(3) **CAPSTONE** - Fully functional multi-agent, autonomous agent `retail supply chain solution` (with public/synthetic data) for preventing stockouts featuring the best of breed data and agent development techncial stack on Google Cloud. <br><br>
+(3) **Part 2: Capstone solution** - Fully functional multi-agent, autonomous agent `retail supply chain solution` (with public/synthetic data) for preventing stockouts featuring the best of breed data and agent development techncial stack on Google Cloud. <br><br>
 In some cases, the latest features are showcased, in public preview, and may also include features in private preview.<br>

 Note: This repository will be kept current and new features will be steadily added, you can stay tuned by following the [roadmap](ROADMAP.md).

 <hr>

-## Objective
+## 2. Objective
 The objective is to demystify Google Cloud products and services for data and agentic development through a fully scripted hands-on and immersive learning experience with a relatable use case.<br>

 <hr>

-##  Disclaimer
+##  3. Disclaimer
 1. This repository and its contents are not an official Google Product.
 2. The code in this repository ***is intended for educational purposes***.
 While it can be used to quickstart development by enterprises, due diligence and hardening of the code is required for deployment to higher environments
 3. The architecture showcased ***does not dictate*** retail and supply chain architecture, but merely how to use Google Cloud products to solve business problems.

 <hr>

-## Audience
+## 4. Audience
 The intended audience is anyone with interest in learning Google Cloud products.

 <hr>

-## Format & Duration
+## 5. Format & Duration
 The tutorials are fully scripted (no research needed), with (fully automated) environment setup (coming soon), data, code, commands, notebooks, orchestration, and configuration.<br>

 **Option 1 - DIY:** <br>